Invernisoft-Inc/neovim-conf/README.md

     * others: vim-easy-align, tabular, etc
 - [X] Grep feature to equivalent to search between the project, buffers, etc...
 (NvChad has it i think)
     * realtime, fuzzy-finder required, see ",fu" in elive-vim
-- [ ] Show the definition prototype (like C headers) while typing, equivalentinvim echofunc
+- [X] Show the definition prototype (like C headers) while typing, equivalentinvim echofunc
 - [X] Welcome page for neovim, new users running (guide/tutorial) it or simply running it without parameters, equivalentinvim vim-startify
     - [ ] We need a welcome / tutorial / guide function or similar, pointing to a website maybe
-- [ ] Git powerful integration, equivalentinvim vim-fugitive
-    * gitk gui? equivalentinvim gitv
+        - instead, open the youtube video tutorial is a good alternative
 - [X] Syntax checker / validator, equivalentinvim Syntastic
     - [X] We can use LSPs for that
     - other ones are needed or we have enough with LSP? ask @deon